Breadcrumb

 Burns in children

-Babies and young children may have a more severe reaction from a burn than an adult.
-A burn in an adult may cause a minor loss of fluids from the body, but in a baby or young child, the same size and depth of a burn may cause a severe fluid loss.
+Babies and young children may have a more severe reaction from a serious burn than an adult.
+A burn in an adult may cause a minor loss of fluids from the body.
+But in a baby or young child, the same size and depth of a burn may cause a severe fluid loss.

-A child's age determines how safe his or her environment needs to be, as well as how much the child needs to be supervised.
-At each stage of a child's life, look for burn hazards and use appropriate safety measures.
+How safe a child's environment needs to be depends on the child's age and how much the child needs to be supervised.
+At each stage of a child's life, look for burn hazards.
+Then use appropriate safety measures to keep things out of a child's reach.
 Since most burns happen in the home, simple safety measures decrease the chance of anyone getting burned.
-See the Prevention section of this topic.

-When a child or vulnerable adult is burned, it is important to find out how the burn happened.
-If the reported cause of the burn does not match how the burn looks, abuse must be considered and resources for help, such as social services, offered.
-Self-inflicted burns will require treatment as well as an evaluation of the person's emotional health.
+When a child or vulnerable adult is burned, it's important to find out how the burn happened.
+If the reported cause of the burn doesn't match how the burn looks, it may be a sign of abuse.
+In that case, resources for help, such as social services, are offered.
+Self-inflicted burns will need treatment as well as an evaluation of the person's emotional health.

 Check Your Symptoms